 Collection Guidelines for Yard Waste

-- > Place your yard waste curbside for collection by 7 a.m. on your scheduled collection day (same day as your trash collection day).
-Remove all yard waste containers from the curb between collection days (remove by 9 p.m. on the day collection has occurred).
+- ✅ Place your yard waste curbside for collection by 7 AM on your scheduled collection day (same day as your garbage collection day).
+Remove all yard waste containers from the curb between collection days (remove by 9 PM on the day collection has occurred).
+Repeat offenders not removing carts, bins or containers from the curb can be issued a $35 service charge per occurrence.

 FIND OUT YOUR COLLECTION DAY

-- > Loose yard waste materials (leaves, grass clippings, and small twigs) must be containerized in brown paper lawn & leaf bags or personal reusable yard waste containers.
+- ✅ Leaves and grass clippings, along with small piles of limbs and twigs must be containerized in brown paper lawn & leaf bags or personal reusable yard waste containers.
 Lawn & leaf bags or personal containers weighing more than 40 pounds cannot be collected.
 Loose yard waste materials set out in piles cannot be collected.

-- > Large branches may be set out curbside in manageably-sized piles allowing for hand collection of materials.
+- ✅ Larger branches may be set out curbside in manageably-sized piles allowing for hand collection of materials.
 Branches set out for collection can be no longer than 5 feet in length, no larger than 8 inches in diameter, or weigh no more than 40 pounds per piece.

-- > Avoid placing your yard trash bags, containers, or piles in the street, as this may result in materials entering and then clogging storm drains.
+- ❌ Avoid placing your yard trash bags, containers, or piles in the street, as this may result in materials entering and then clogging storm drains.
 Blocked storm drains can increase the potential for flooding and mosquitoes in your neighborhood.
+Yard waste materials in brown paper bags or piles should be set out curbside as near as possible to the traveled portion of the street without being placed in the street.

 - > There is no weekly volume limit on the amount of yard waste that can be set out curbside for collection.